horovod/horovod/docs/adasum_user_guide.rst

 ======================================

 Scaling DNN training to many GPUs always comes at a convergence degradation.
 This is because with larger batch sizes, gradients are averaged and the learning rate per example is smaller.
-To address this, learning rate is usually scaled up but this can lead to divergence of model parameters.
-AdaSum addresses these two issues without introducing any hyper-parameter.
+To address this, learning rate is usually scaled up, but this can lead to divergence of model parameters.
+AdaSum addresses these two issues without introducing any hyperparameter.

 Suppose there are two almost-parallel gradients from two different GPUs, g1 and g2, and they need to be reduced as shown in the figure below.
-The two common practices for reductions are g1+g2, the gray vector or (g1+g2)/2, the green vector. g1+g2 may cause divergence of the model since it is effectively moving in the direction of g1 or g2 by two times the magnitude of g1 or g2.
+The two common practices for reductions are g1+g2, the gray vector, or (g1+g2)/2, the green vector. g1+g2 may cause divergence of the model since it is effectively moving in the direction of g1 or g2 by two times the magnitude of g1 or g2.
 Therefore, generally (g1+g2)/2 is safer and more desired.
 Note that (g1+g2)/2 penalizes both the components g1 and g2 equally.

 .. image:: media/abc4d31f19a315321553564e2225615b.png